Short or long but thick hair is the all-time favorite and aspiration for any gender. Anyone can be confident with a full head of hair. Why can’t you?

 If you have a strong family history of hair loss, you must consult the doctor even if you are taking any medications.
 The hair transplants are suitable for people who have hair on the back and sides of their head, as the front and crown can be restored to match the shape, orientation, and anointing of the traditional hair strands.

 Is there any such thing called ‘Too late’?

 Yes.
 If you wait until 40 years later or more, hair loss may be too severe to be corrected – especially if you have advanced balding.
 There is a limited amount of hair that surgeons can harvest to keep the results looking natural; It is also important to note that you cannot use donated strings from other people, as your body will reject any DNA that does not belong to you.
 Also, leaving too late is not good for patients who want implants to be secretive, as they will leave a hair transplant with significantly more hair than when they entered.

 Still, worrying to decide?
 The best and most helpful thing you can do is to consult a hair transplant surgeon to determine your suitability for surgery.
 Surgeons at COMHTS are excited to see prospective patients at their clinic.
 Feel free to contact us.
-And our consultation is absolutely free for our subscribers.
 Why wait?
-Call us at 81122 92416 or fill the form in the description below to get a call from our side.
+Call us at 81122 92416.